Coder4916/ceb_art/README.md

 - Issue: Sizes for products would not display in the shopping cart, once selected in the product details app.

 When testing the products could be added to the shopping cart, I noticed that the sizes attached would not display in the cart.
 After printing the sizes to the console, I discovered that the sizes were not registering at all when the add to cart button was clicked.
-After some more investigation and tutor guidance, I discovered that the shopping bag would not accept the size metadata I had attached to each size.
+After some more investigation and tutor guidance, I discovered that the shopping cart would not accept the metadata I had attached to each size.
 Once removed, the products with sizes displayed correctly in the cart.

 - Issue: Getting the webhooks to work, webhooks pending on Stripe website.